Scroll Top

 DATA FILTERING AND INCLUSION CRITERIA

-The dataset was filtered using the following criteria:
+The database was filtered using the following criteria:

 • Only startups that were explicitly identified as participants in either the Google or Microsoft startup accelerator programs were included.